The Measurement and Calibration Toolkit

 Note This VI only supports opening and running a single measurement task at once.
 Do not use multiple instances of the Open Measurement VI at the same time.
 Since only one instance of measurement can be active, you can use the measurement operation to measure multiple signals with different sub-sampling rates.

-• The Start Measurement VI starts the measurement for the task and starts transmission of the measurement signal(s) from the ECU(s).
+• The Start Measurement VI starts the measurement for the task.
+The Start Measurement VI also starts the transmission of the measurement signal(s) from the ECU(s).

-• The Read Measurement VI returns the measurement data for the signal list added to the Open Measurement VI.
+• The Read Measurement VI returns the measurement data for the signal list in the Open Measurement VI.

-• The Stop Measurement VI stops the measurement for the task and stops transmission of the measurement signal(s) from the ECU(s).
+• The Stop Measurement VI stops the measurement for the task.
+The Stop Measurement VI also stops the transmission of the measurement signal(s) from the ECU(s).

 • The Close Measurement VI clears the measurement task configuration.

-• Single-point measurement enables you to read and write single samples of data to and from individual ECUs through cyclic polling of each selected signal, where a cycle takes longer the more signals it has.
+• Single-point measurement enables you to read and write single samples of data to and from individual ECUs.
+Single-point measurement uses data from the cyclic polling of each selected signal, where a cycle takes longer the more signals it has.

 • The Read Signal VI returns a single measurement value from the specified signal name.
-Only DBL, U64, and INT64 datatypes are supported.
-Any other datatype that is 32-bit or less is read as a DBL datatype.
-Use the String datatype to read a string value from the signal.
+The VI only supports DBL, U64, and INT64 datatypes.
+The VI reads any other datatype that is 32-bit or less as a DBL datatype.
+Use the string datatype to read a string value from the signal.

 • The Write Signal VI writes a single value to the specified signal name.
-Only DBL, U64, and INT64 datatypes are supported.
-Any other datatype that is 32-bit or less is read as a DBL datatype.
+The VI only supports DBL, U64, and INT64 datatypes.
+The VI reads any other datatype that is 32-bit or less as a DBL datatype.
 Use the String datatype to write a string value to the signal.

 Measurement Execution Workflow

-The Measurement and Calibration Toolkit reads measurement values from an ECU using DAQ list mode or polling mode.
+The Measurement and Calibration Toolkit reads measurement values from an ECU, using two different modes: DAQ list mode or polling mode.

 DAQ List Mode

-In DAQ list mode, data is transmitted from the ECU to the calibration engine in equidistant time intervals based on the specified event channel and signal list parameters.
+DAQ list mode transmits data from the ECU to the calibration engine in equidistant time intervals.
+The intervals are based on the specified event channel parameter and signal list parameter.
 You can use DAQ list mode to monitor ECU data without permanently polling the values of these measurements.
-After a DAQ list has been set up and initialized, the ECU transmits the data autonomously without any further action.
+After setting up and initializing a DAQ list, the ECU transmits the data autonomously without any further action.
 The number of available DAQ lists and their sizes depend on the implementation of the ECU.

 The calibration engine adds the signals in the measurement list of the Open Measurement VI to the ECU DAQ list using data acquisition commands.
 After you start the measurement, the ECU continues sending measurement values for each signal at the rate decided by their event channel to the calibration engine until you stop the measurement.
 After this measurement data is available in the calibration engine, it is streamed to the data buffer at the rate defined by the update cycle time parameter, the value of which is calculated, in seconds, as